-A photocopy of your passport (it should be valid until the end of your exchange) or a valid ID if you are a member of the European Union.
+A photocopy of your passport or ID if you are a member of the European Union (it should be valid until the end of your exchange).

-An International Health insurance card valid in Croatia (a private one or, if you are from the EU, at least EU Health card).
+An International Health Insurance card valid in Croatia (a private one or, if you are from the EU, EU Health card).

-A recent Transcript of Record from your institution.
+A recent Transcript of Records from your institution.

 Curriculum vitae (CV)

-Bring three ID photographs (passport size) and for those who need to email documents please send a scanned version of one photo by e-mail with the other documents.
+Send a scanned version of one ID photo by e-mail with the other documents.

 Students are required to check whether their nationalities require a Visa in order to come to Croatia.
 They can check that information here.
 If they do, students must contact the nearest Croatian Embassy or Consulate to obtain the information on the application process for Temporary Stay Permit.
 In that case, this process must start and be finished before coming to Croatia.
 The process usually takes a couple of months or more.
 ZSEM will support the application by issuing necessary documents, such as the acceptance letter, but the responsibility for obtaining the Temporary Stay Permit is on each student individually.